Milk Producing Oatmeal BallsMarch 16, 2014

 This can also be a great on the go breakfast too.
 You can easily eat them while you are nursing the baby or pumping your milk.

-Things I have added in are Craisins, dried fruit pieces ( I cut them real small ), I have added yogurt and other things, like M&M’s and mini marshmallows cut in half too.
+Things I have added in are Craisins, dried fruit pieces ( I cut them really small ), I have added yogurt and other things, like M&M’s, mini chocolate chips and mini marshmallows cut in half too.
 I didn’t measure those, my eyes did.

 Make a large batch of balls and freeze some for later.
 Make some for the new mom or mom who just had her baby.
 My baby is eleven months old and I still eat these just about daily.